ut-proj/undermidi/README.md

 undermidi supports two use cases, both of which utilise the Erlang term MIDI message formats defined in [midilib](https://github.com/erlsci/midilib):

-* direct calls to MIDI devices
+* direct calls to MIDI devices, each call requiring the use of a device and MIDI channel
-* a MIDI server that XXX
+* a MIDI device manager that allows calls to be made without explicitly passing the device and MIDI channel every time

-Note that the calls made to midilib use the `midibin` module for binary MIDI messages, which in turn uses the [Erlang MIDI NIF]() provided by the [Sonic Pi project]().
+Note that the calls made to midilib use the `midibin` module for binary MIDI messages, which in turn uses the [Erlang MIDI NIF](https://github.com/sonic-pi-net/sonic-pi/tree/dev/app/external/sp_midi) provided by the [Sonic Pi project](https://github.com/sonic-pi-net/sonic-pi).

 ## Dependencies & Setup